olets/zsh-abbr-v5-docs/docs/commands.md

 Use the **--session** or **-S** scope flag to erase a session abbreviation.
 Otherwise, or if the **--user** or **-U** scope flag is used, a cross-session abbreviation will be erased.

 Use the **--global** flag to erase a session abbreviation.
-Otherwise a cross-session abbreviation will be erased.
+Otherwise, a cross-session abbreviation will be erased.

 ```shell:no-line-numbers
 % abbr gcm="git checkout main"